pbayer/DiscreteEventsCompanion.jl/docs/src/DES.md

 \{(e_1,t_1),(e_2,t_2),(e_3,t_3),\hspace{1em}...\hspace{1em}, (e_n,t_n)\}
 ```

 Something ``e_i`` happens at a time ``t_i``, then another event happens later and so on.
 From the sequence of events we draw inferences about causality.
-But times and sequences change due to the often stochastic nature of those systems.
+But times and sequences may change due to the stochastic nature of those systems.

 We can follow Cassandras [^1] and view DES as stochastic timed automata ``(\mathcal{E},\mathcal{X},\Gamma,p,p_0,G)`` where